yeepio/yeep/docs/methods/user.activate.md

 ***

-## Requires auth
+## Auth logic

-Requestor must be authenticated and assigned with the global `yeep.user.write` permission.
+Requestor must be authenticated and assigned with `yeep.user.write` permission in _global_ scope.

 ## Parameters